return/swift-haiku-build/README.md

 ### Swift
 * Completed:
-	* Patches have been sent for review.
+	* Patches have been sent for review, and have been [upstreamed](https://github.com/apple/swift/commit/aee81d272f3147c0a9b610956e72a7c0772b8bcb) as of the 22nd of September.
 	* Compiler (swiftc) builds on Haiku and programs.
 	* Swift programs can be interpreted/compiled on Haiku.
 	* Standard library (stdlib) builds on Haiku.